-The Fowler Water Reclamation Facility, one of six Forsyth County Water and Sewer Department Water Reclamation Facilities, is currently being upgraded to treat up to 5 MGD (Million Gallons/Day) of the county's wastewater.
+The Fowler Water Reclamation Facility, one of six Forsyth County Water and Sewer Department Water Reclamation Facilities, can currently treat up to 5 MGD (Million Gallons/Day) of the county's wastewater.

 Where Does Wastewater Go?

 Have you ever wondered what happens to wastewater once it leaves your home, school or business?
 Some homes use septic systems to process the wastewater on site.
 Most homes, schools and businesses send their wastewater through the county's sanitary sewer system, where it is treated and returned to the environment.
 The Water Environment Federation has created a flyer with information on how this process works.
 Click here to learn more!

 To keep our sanitary sewer system working properly and safely, Forsyth County Water and Sewer Department customers can help prevent sewer system backups or blockages by taking into consideration what they pour down the drain or flush down the toilet.

 The most common items that cause sewer system blockages in Metro Atlanta are Fats, Oils, and Grease (FOG).
 Read more about Fats, Oils, and Grease, and learn how you can help prevent sewer line blockages by following a few simple steps for proper disposal.

 Other ways that sewer lines can get blocked are through the various items that people flush down the toilet.
 Only human waste and toilet paper should be flushed down the toilet!
 Wipes (even if they say flushable), Paper Towels, Tissues, Disposable Face Masks or other PPE, and similar items are not designed to break down in a sanitary sewer system or septic tank and should never be flushed down the toilet.